Facebook blocks news content in Australia in bid to dodge regulation

 Jason Kint, chief executive of US publishing trade body Digital Content Next, tweeted: “World’s greatest amplifier of disinfo and toxic sludge to your newsfeed is going to block the most trusted news brands in the world from reaching Australians.
 Why?
 Because its business model can’t handle anything other than surveillance capitalism.
 I hope its employees are proud.”

-The changes mean the social media company will not be launching Facebook News – a cash-for-content arrangement that is already active in the US and UK – in Australia.
-Easton said: “We will now prioritise investments to other countries, as part of our plans to invest in new licensing news programs and experiences.”

-In the blog, he sought to point to differences between Google and Facebook.
+In his blog, Easton sought to point to differences between Google and Facebook.
 Google Search, he said, is “inextricably intertwined with news and publishers do not voluntarily provide their content.

 “On the other hand, publishers willingly choose to post news on Facebook, as it allows them to sell more subscriptions, grow their audiences and increase advertising revenue.”